teddythinh/UI-Design-Course/my-train-app/README.md

 [Vietnamese](https://github.com/teddythinh/UI-Design-Course/blob/main/my-train-app/HuongDanSuDung.md)

 > **IMPORTANT NOTE:** Because the Kitten UI package is conflicting with the Expo SDK 49, you may install with `--force` flag.
-Or you can downgrade the Expo SDK to 48.
+More details in Installation section.

 ## My configuration